Black Hawk Dog Food Review - Including Puppy, Senior & Grain Free

 Black Hawk Puppy Flavours

-Their original line has 3 puppy options available: all-breeds, small breed and large breed.
+Their original line has three puppy options available: all-breeds, small breed and large breed.
 The all-breeds puppy food comes in two flavours, lamb rice and chicken rice.
-In contrast, their size-specific kibble only has one option per breed size: large breed puppies have chicken and rice, while small breed puppies have lamb and rice.
+In contrast, their size-specific puppy kibble only has one option per breed size: large breed puppies have chicken and rice, while small breed puppies have lamb and rice.

 Ingredients and Recipe